-Why we do not own shares in Alibaba
+Alibaba: Why we do not own Shares

 Our ability to generate healthy long-term returns and protect downside is as much about avoiding stocks that risk permanent capital loss as it is about owning good long-term compounders.
 In the last quarterly, we illustrated our process using one of our top holdings (Marico).
 In this quarterly, we will explain why we don’t own shares in one of the popular Emerging Market companies, Alibaba Group Holding Ltd (Alibaba).